tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 ### Verify a Sending Domain [POST]

-**Note:** While it is possible to call this endpoint in SparkPost Elite, the verification status of a sending domain is currently ignored.
+**Note:** While it is possible to call this endpoint in SparkPost Elite, the verification status of a sending domain will not affect sending.
+It is currently possible to send from an unverified domain in SparkPost Elite.

 The verify resource validates the specified verification field types.
 Including the fields "dkim_verify" and "spf_verify" in the request initiates a check against the associated DNS record type for the specified sending domain.
 The domain's "status" object is returned on success.